eemeli/yaml-types/README.md

 ## Customising Tag Names

 To use one of the types with a different tag identifier, set its `tag` value accordingly.
-For example, to extend the default tag namespace with `!!js/regexp` instead of using a local `!re` tag for RegExp values:
+For example, to extend the default tag namespace with `!!js/symbol` instead of using a local `!symbol` tag for Symbol values:

 ```js
 import { stringify } from 'yaml'